As shared by Nagaraja (Naga) Prakasam, Advisor, Mentor in Residence at NSRCEL.

 - Meraki: Brainchild of Seemant Dadwal and Co-founder Ghajal Gulati, it offers solutions for intergenerational burdens that disadvantaged families carry, by equipping parents with knowledge skills and mindset to be able to transform their children’s lives.

 - Mantra4change: It works through school transformation.
 Khushboo and Santosh, founders of Mantra4Change, explain that through an intensive two-year partnership with schools, Mantra4Change aims to transform aspects of instructional leadership, teaching-learning processes and the school culture.

 - Tarkeybein Education Foundation (TEF): It develops English language learning tools and training programs for students and teachers.
 Learning tools are being co-created with children from low-income groups.
 The core focus is on children building skills of observation, interpretation and expression, and acquiring English language skills in this learning process.

-- Superheros Incorporated: It aims to develop success-oriented mindset and career readiness, along with strengthening technical skills in vocational trainees, in order to provide industries with skilled workforce.
+- Superheros Incorporated: It aims to develop a success-oriented mindset and career readiness, along with strengthening technical skills in vocational trainees, to provide industries with a skilled workforce.
 Operating through various programs designed for the students at ITIs, it aims to bridge the gap between the supply and demand of skilled and trained workforce with enhanced employability.

 - Guardians of Dream: It is working towards building an anchor institution to define and consolidate the childcare sector.
 It is also working to solve critical gaps in research, intervention design, implementation capacity and resource mobilization.
 In the initial phase, Guardians aims to create and deliver interventions within an institutional framework (children’s homes and orphanages).